TayKangSheng/Game99-AndroidLibrary/report/report.md

     1. **AndroidGame.java**
     AndroidGame extends Activity and Implements Game.
 Android runs on a Activity framework where on the start of the the application the onCreate() method is called.
 As it implements game.
 Methods for initialising the first state of the game is also called, which is the getInitScreen() method.
     The onCreate() method acts as the constructor method for the Activity class and hence, all specifications of the activity is defined.
 Specifications such as screen size, wakelock, activity layout and initialising graphics, audio, input etc. The game loop starts here (refer to section 3.3) too.
+    Implementing Game also means that AndroidGame contains methods for changing game states.
+Methods such as setScreen() are called whenever a change of state is needed.
+Therefore providing abstraction from the Android Activity Life Cycle as no change of activity is needed at all.
     2. **AndroidGraphics.java**
     AndroidGraphics implements graphics interface.
 Since all images used are bitmaps in this framework, graphics are drawn using android.graphics.Paint and android.graphics.Canvas.
 (See [developer.android.com](developer.android.com) for documentation.)
     On creating AndroidGraphics Object, a Canvas of the screen size is created and a Paint Object is created.
 For all draw methods in this class, a bitmap image is taken in and drawn onto the canvas using a Paint object.
 Therefore one canvas is used and reused throughout the game.